 I’d also be remiss here if I didn’t mention Comic Book Herald has podcasts!
 Check out the My Marvelous Year reading club podcast to listen to Zack, Charlotte and myself discuss every year of Marvel publication, starting with 1962 (throughout 2022, we’ll be covering the mid to late 1990s)!

 Or check out Comic Book Herald’s Best Comics Ever, where I interview comic book creators in my now 70+ episode “Creannotators” series, and share my Youtube livestreams talking X-Men comics and more!

 The below podcasts all have at least some central hook, or are simply done so well that I tune in at least once a month.

 So, if you’re looking for new comics podcasts to add to your rotation, or want to start listening to some for the first time, these are my favorites of the year.

 David Harper is the founder of Sktchd, and an excellent comic book journalist with my favorite comic book podcast of the year.
 Off Panel is set up as a standard “guest of the week” interview show, but Harper’s curiosity about all aspects of the comic book business keep the guests from sinking into the trap of repetition.

-Recent favorites of mine include an interview with the co-owner of Big Bang Comics, a comic shop in Ireland, as well as Harper’s interview with Ed Piskor and his upcoming X-Men: Grand Design.
+Favorites of mine include an interview with the co-owner of Big Bang Comics, a comic shop in Ireland, as well as Harper’s interview with Ed Piskor centered around X-Men: Grand Design.